What to Do if you Vomit Blood

 Go to the doctor.
 As you can see, vomiting blood can mask a very serious ailment or disease that can be life-threatening, therefore, visit your doctor as soon as possible for tests.
 In addition, a patient who frequently regurgitates large amounts of blood must receive immediate medical attention in order to prevent the excessive bleeding and find the source of the problem.

 Emergency treatment.
 Likewise, the treatment for hematemesis will depend on what is causing the problem, as well as the patient's physical state.
 For example, if it is due to oesophageal varices, a ligation treatment is often required (a treatment that closes the bleeding vessels using an elastic belt); or endoscopic sclerotherapy (the injection of a substance into varicose vein to stop bleeding).

 If a patient has already suffered heavy blood loss, they will most likely need to receive emergency treatment, e.g.:

 - Use of an IV to administer drugs and replace all fluids and minerals lost through vomiting blood.

 - Transfusion of blood or packed red blood cells.

 - Possible surgery, if bleeding persists, even after administering the previously mentioned treatment.

 Now that you understand the gravity of the situation, you should seek medical attention urgently as it may be an indication of an underlying serious health problem.
 It is also critical that, when you feel nauseous, you sit in a comfortable place and try to calm down, because, moving around or becoming nervous or anxious will only exacerbate the problem and increase the possibility of vomiting.
 Also, when you feel nauseous, avoid lying on your back, eating any food or drink or taking any medicine not prescribed by a doctor.

-If you'd like to read similar articles to What to Do if you Vomit Blood, we recommend you browse around our Diseases & secondary effects category.
+If you want to read similar articles to What to Do if you Vomit Blood, we recommend you visit our Diseases & secondary effects category.